Mission Bay Kohimarama Residents Association

 AT has proposed a number of changes to roads in Mission Bay to try to improve pedestrian safety.
 Their initial approach was very clumsy at best, not putting forward any justification and presenting it as almost a done deal.

 We pushed back firmly, talking to the Mayor and Desley Simpson, our Councillor, and also to the AT CEO Shane Ellison.
-As a result, the proposal has been withdrawn, and a working group established to determine what changes, if any, would be appropriate for Mission Bay.
-Our Chair, Don Stock, has been appointed to that working group and will ensure that we arrive at a sensible outcome.
+As a result, the proposal was withdrawn and a new proposal developed with the support of a working group including representatives from our Residents' Association, the Business Association and Orakei Local Board.

 Traffic engineer appointed